sportsaction/InlineTagController/README.md

 Add a UIView as a subview and set its class to `InputTagController` in the identity inspector.
 Provide position constraints and omit a height constraint.
 Open the Size inspector and set `Intrinsic Size` to `Placeholder`.
 InputTagController will resize to fit its content.

+## IMPORTANT
+You must call setConfiguration() in order for the class to work correctly.
+Pass in any class that conforms to **InlineTagConfigurable** or pass in nothing to use the supplied default configuration.
+See below for more info on InlineTagConfigurable and its properties.

 Add existing tags with the setTags method:

 ```swift